gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/overview.md

 ![GNU ARM Eclipse Issues]({{ site.baseurl }}/assets/images/2015/github-gae-issues-welcome-new.png)

-The issues can be labeled as:
+After you submit them, the issues will be labeled as:

 * **bug** - use it for bug reports
 * **enhancement** - use it for feature requests